Eric Haase Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians have a 3.77 team ERA that ranks ninth among all league pitching staffs.
+- The Guardians' 3.73 team ERA ranks ninth across all league pitching staffs.

-- The Guardians allow the ninth-fewest home runs in baseball (34 total, one per game).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (35 total, one per game).

-- The Guardians will look to Bibee (1-0) in his third start this season.
+- Battenfield (0-3 with a 4.07 ERA and 21 strikeouts in 24 1/3 innings pitched) gets the start for the Guardians, his fifth of the season.

-- The right-hander last appeared on Tuesday against the New York Yankees, when he tossed 5 1/3 innings, allowing two earned runs while giving up four hits.
+- In his most recent time out on Friday, the righty went seven innings against the Minnesota Twins, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.